 Trent Schools

-Working in partnership and serving the community are natural and very important values at Trent College.
-From partnerships that create electric racing cars, through to professional development hubs for local teachers – Trent College and The Elms continue to create strong community links and forge partnerships that create very real results.
+From partnerships that create electric racing cars, through to professional development hubs for local teaching staff – Trent College and The Elms continue to create strong community links and forge partnerships that create very real results.

-Our Infant and Junior school, The Elms, launched a partnership project with two local schools, designed to ignite pupils’ interest in STEM subjects and encourage children to pursue studies and careers in Science, Technology, Engineering and Maths.
+Our Infant and Junior school, The Elms, led an exciting partnership project with two local primary schools which was designed to ignite pupils’ interest in Science, Technology, Engineering and Maths and to encourage children to pursue studies and careers in STEM.
+The successful project has been recently shortlisted for an award in the Independent School of the Year for Outstanding Educational Partnerships, ahead of 1,000 other schools.

-Funded by a grant from the Department for Education, and match funded by Trent College, the project has involved 120 children from Firfield Primary School in Breaston and Harrington Junior School in Long Eaton, taking part in a series of eight-week workshops at The Elms, entitled Movies and Magic.
+Funded by a grant from the Department for Education, and match funded by Trent College, the project involved 120 children from Firfield Primary School in Breaston and Harrington Junior School in Long Eaton, taking part in a series of eight workshops at The Elms, entitled Movies and Magic.

-During the course of the project, children learned about the science behind magic tricks and Hollywood films, including magnetic levitation, perspective, and green screen cinematography.
-They then worked to storyboard their own short film using these techniques, and then created it with plasticine figures and stop motion cameras.
+During the course of the project, children learned about the science behind magic tricks and Hollywood films, including magnetic levitation and green screen cinematography.
+They then worked to storyboard their own short film using these techniques, before creating it with plasticine figures and stop motion cameras.

-The partnership culminated in a celebration event, where the children’s films were viewed by their peers, parents, and aerospace engineer and TV presenter Andrew Smyth.
+The workshops culminated in a celebration event, where the children’s films were viewed by their peers, parents, and aerospace engineer and TV presenter Andrew Smyth.

-Alongside the project, pupils from Firfield Primary School took part in after-school clubs at The Elms, where they designed and built their own full-sized Green Power Goblin electric kit car.
-Pupils then had the opportunity to test the car themselves in an exciting time trial race against pupils from The Elms.
+Alongside the project, pupils from Firfield Primary School also took part in after-school clubs at The Elms, where they designed and built their own full-sized Green Power Goblin electric kit car!
+Pupils then had the opportunity to test the car themselves in an exciting time trial race.

 Jacqui Rhodes, External School Liaison Manager for Trent College said, “The STEM Partnership’ has been a hugely successful example of schools working together to create something very special.
-All of the children involved have learnt a great deal, had new experiences, and grown to really love STEM subjects.”
+All of the children involved have learnt a great deal, had new experiences, and grown to really love STEM subjects.
+Our shortlisting for this national award is testament to the success of the partnership.”

 Sharing our facilities and specialist staff

-We work with a large number of local schools to increase local pupils’ opportunities and aspirations, and to share the school’s excellent grounds, facilities, and specialist staff.
+We work with a large number of local schools to share the school’s excellent grounds, facilities, and specialist staff and to increase local pupils’ opportunities and aspirations.

-Each year we welcome around 500 local secondary students from Friesland School, in Sandiacre, and Wilsthorpe School, Long Eaton, to a Careers Fair hosted at Trent College.
-Representatives from universities, colleges, gap year providers and employers populate a market hall style event, where students can ask questions and gather information about chosen careers options.
+Each year we welcome around 500 local secondary school pupils from Friesland School, in Sandiacre, and Wilsthorpe School, Long Eaton, to a Careers Fair hosted at Trent College.
+Representatives from universities, colleges, gap year providers and employers populate a market hall style event, where students can ask questions and gather information about future careers options.

-A number of pupils from Friesland School are then invited to work with our dedicated Careers specialists in the Careers Hub, where they can gain advice and undertake pre-interview practices for Early Applicants to the Oxbridge programme and those applying to study medicine, dentistry and veterinary science.
+A number of pupils from Friesland School are then invited to work with our dedicated Careers specialists in our Careers Hub, where they can gain advice and undertake pre-interview practices for Early Applicants to the Oxbridge programme for those applying to study medicine, dentistry, and veterinary science.

-• Autumn Watch, where 75 children in Year 1 and Year 2 from English Martyrs Catholic Voluntary Academy visit to explore our grounds freely looking for natural signs of Autumn;
+• Autumn Watch, where 75 children in Year 1 and Year 2 from English Martyrs Catholic Voluntary Academy visit to explore our grounds to freely look for natural signs of Autumn;

-• Celebration Story Evening where over 200 local Year 5 and Year 6 school children enter our short story competition, with the top 20 writers invited to an event in our Devonshire Library, working with a published author and Trent College drama scholars to bring their stories to life.
+• Celebration Story Evening where over 200 local Year 5 and Year 6 school children enter our short story competition.
+The top 20 writers are invited to an event in our Devonshire Library, to work with a published author and Trent College drama scholars to bring their stories to life.

 Sports mentoring